wp-plugins/smartbroker/readme.txt

 6. SmartBroker Server v6: Editing a listing

 == Changelog ==

+= 6.1.2 =
+* Added pretty URLs.
+If you're using a Permalink scheme (anything other than 'Default'), links to listings will be re-written similar to (site_url)/boat/131243/ybs/Maxi+1100/ for better SEO.

 = 6.1.1 =
-* Fixed spaces around commas on listings results
+* Fixed spaces around commas on listing results

 = 6.1.0 =
 * Added ability to pre-filter search results by parent_type